 Tenure.
-First-year fellows are normally appointed for up to one academic year—autumn semester through summer session.
+First-year fellows are normally appointed for up to one academic year—autumn semester through summer term.
 Presidential Fellowships are awarded for a maximum of 12 consecutive months (two semesters and summer session).
 All graduate fellowship appointments are considered to be for 100 percent of full-time.
 Monthly stipend payment will terminate at the end of the semester or session in which graduation occurs, at the end of the month when all degree requirements are met and all documentation is submitted to the Graduate School for students meeting the end of semester or session deadline, or when students accept employment or another appointment.

 Stipend.
 Each year the Graduate School establishes the stipend for first-year and Presidential Fellows.

 Award.
 Nominated graduate students who receive a Graduate School fellowship are notified by the Dean of the Graduate School.
 Graduate programs are responsible for notifying unsuccessful nominees.

 Termination Criteria.
 A Graduate School fellowship may be terminated at the discretion of the Dean of the Graduate School prior to the end of the award period for any of the following reasons:

 - the fellow is no longer enrolled in the Graduate School

 - the fellow is registered for fewer than 12 hours of graduate credit in a semester (or fewer than six hours in summer term) or fewer than three graduate credits if the fellow is a post-candidacy doctoral student

 - the fellow fails to maintain reasonable progress toward meeting graduate degree requirements or fails to maintain good standing

 - the fellow receives a terminal degree